 A CMMS will automatically track parts inventory, manage suppliers and vendors effortlessly and help you keep inventory costs optimized.
 When parts are consumed during work orders, the CMMS depletes stock levels in real time.
 No need to go back to the desk and update those stock cards.
 If stock falls below minimum levels, the system will notify the required users or suppliers to start the re-ordering process.

-While a maintenance spreadsheet is the cheaper option off the bat, it’s inflexible and doesn’t react to what is going on in your facility.
+While a maintenance spreadsheet is the cheaper option in the short term, it’s inflexible and doesn’t react to what is going on in your facility.
 So its ability to minimize the costs associated with downtime, stocking parts, and management reporting time is low, at best.

 A CMMS streamlines and automates all of this, and many solutions can be customized to suit your maintenance processes, no matter the size of your organization.
 A CMMS can be effectively deployed by any business in any market sector for efficient asset management.